daattali/beautiful-jekyll/README.md

-### IMPORTANT NOTE

-#### During March/April 2016 I will be extremely busy trying to write my thesis, so please do not send me private emails asking for personal help.
-Help me graduate :)

 # Beautiful Jekyll

 **Beautiful Jekyll** is a ready-to-use template to help you create an awesome website quickly.
 Perfect for personal blogs or simple project websites.
 [Check out a demo](http://deanattali.com/beautiful-jekyll) of what you'll get after just two minutes.
 You can look at [my personal website](http://deanattali.com) to see it in use, or see examples of websites other people created using this theme [here](#featured-users).